sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/troubleshooting.md

 **How to use this guide:**

-1. Scan through [Scenarios](#scenarios) to find which scenario(s) applies to you.
+1. Scan through [Specific scenarios](#specific-scenarios) to see if any of these applies to you.
+If any do, follow the instructions in the subsection.
-1. Follow the instructions to update your instance or collect information for the issue report.
+1. Scan through [General scenarios](#general-scenarios) to find which scenario(s) applies to you.
+If any do, follow the instructions to update your instance or collect information for the issue report.
 1. If you cannot resolve the issue on your own, file an issue on the [Sourcegraph issue tracker](https://github.com/sourcegraph/sourcegraph/issues) with the collected information.
 Enterprise customers may alternatively file a support ticket or email